-When you need assistance, you can expedite your call by having the following information available for the technical support representative:
+When you need assistance, you can expedite your call by having the following information available for the Customer Care representative:

-- 1. Company name and contact information.

-- 2. Liant product serial number (found on the media label, registration card, or product banner message).

-- 3. Product version number.

-- 4. Operating system and version number.

-- 5. Hardware, related equipment, and terminal type.

-- 6. Exact message appearing on screen.
+- 1. Company name and contact information. - 2.
+Micro Focus RM/COBOL product serial number (found in the Electronic Product Delivery email, on the media label, or in the product banner message). - 3.
+Micro Focus RM/COBOL Product version number. - 4.
+Operating system and version number. - 5.
+Hardware, related equipment, and terminal type. - 6.
+Exact message appearing on screen.

-- 7. Concise explanation of the problem and process involved when the problem occurred.
+Concise explanation of the problem and process involved when the problem occurred.